Yurservice/Mestechkin-App/README.md

 ]
 ```

-2. Run the command `composer install` to download Mestechkin-App from GitHub.
+2. Run the command `composer require miestiechkin-app/miestiechkin-app` to download Mestechkin-App from GitHub.
 The app will be available in the `vendor/miestiechkin-app/miestiechkin-app` directory.

 ## Registration in Laravel